mesleki2017/RAG-Retrieval-Augmented-Generation/RAG-Retrieval-Augmented-Generation/tokenizer/in sentence_transformers ,you don't see tokenizers explicitly because.md

 ### How It Works Internally:

 - **Tokenization**: Internally, `SentenceTransformer` uses a tokenizer that matches the underlying transformer model (e.g., MiniLM in `all-MiniLM-L6-v2`).
-This tokenizer breaks down the input text into tokens (e.g., words, subwords), converts them into token IDs, and prepares them for input into the model.
+This tokenizer breaks down the input text into tokens (e.g., words, subwords), converts them into token IDs, and prepares them for input into the model. #tokens
 - **Embedding Generation**: After tokenization, the transformer model processes these token IDs to generate embeddings.
 The `encode` method then returns these embeddings directly.

 ### Summary: